gayatrib12/character-recognition/README.md

 **Important Information**: The code was written in python 3.6.7 using PyTorch library version 0.4.1.

-To classify the 'a and b' dataset, run:
+To classify the 'a and b/easy' dataset, run:

 ```
 python test.py abData.npy out